 The Public Sector Internal Audit Standards (the Standards) were adopted by the Chartered Institute of Public Finance and Accountancy (CIPFA) from April 2013.
-The Standards are intended to promote further improvement in the professionalism, quality, consistency and effectiveness of Internal Audit across the public sector.
+The Standards were intended to promote further improvement in the professionalism, quality, consistency and effectiveness of Internal Audit across the public sector.

-The objectives of the Standards are to:
+The objectives of the Standards, which applied until 31st March 2025, were to:

-• Define the nature of internal auditing within the public sector;

-• Establish a framework for providing internal audit services, which add value to the organisation, leading to improved organisational processes and operations; and

-• Establish the basis for evaluation of internal audit performance and to drive improvement planning.
+- Define the nature of internal auditing within the public sector; - Establish a framework for providing internal audit services, which add value to the organisation, leading to improved organisational processes and operations; and - Establish the basis for evaluation of internal audit performance and to drive improvement planning.

-The Standards require that an independent External Quality Assessment (EQA) of the service be completed every 5 years.
-An EQA has just been completed in May 2024, and the results confirm that the service is operating in General Conformance to the Standards.
+The Standards required that an independent External Quality Assessment (EQA) of the service be completed every 5 years.
+An EQA was completed in the 2024/25 financial year, and the results confirmed that the service is operating in General Conformance to the Standards.
 This is the highest of the three available assessment grades.
-The findings of the external assessment are being used to develop a continuous improvement action plan which will be presented with a new Quality Assurance policy at the next Audit, Standards and Governance Committee meeting.
+The findings of the external assessment were used to develop a continuous improvement action plan which was presented with a new Quality Assurance policy at the Audit Standards and Governance Committee meeting in September 2024.

 As part of the EQA a client satisfaction survey was issued and based upon a response from 15 senior client officers and members, there was a 92% positive satisfaction score.
 Further quality control measures embedded in the service include individual audit reviews and regular Client Officer feedback.
-All staff work to a given methodology and have access to the internal audit reference material and Charter which are updated regularly to reflect the requirements of the standards and the changing environment that Internal Audit operates.
+All staff work to a given methodology and have access to the internal audit reference material and Charter which are updated regularly to reflect the requirements of the standards and the changing environment that Internal Audit operates in.
+On-going dialogue is maintained with the s151 Officer and the Client Officer Group which governs the shared service.
+The Client Officer Group for the Internal Audit Shared Service comprises all the partners' s151 Officers all whom actively encourage and support the on-going development of the service.